sudoskys/StableDiffusionBook/docs/index.en.md

 This page accounts for words written for newcomers and explanations of terms.

 !!! tip
-    The repository currently contains a machine-translated version of the guide, if this does not seem to flow well to you or has errors.
+    The repository currently contains a machine-translated version of the guide.

-    Or would like a version in another language.
-Then please submit Issue or Pr
+    If this does not seem to flow well to you or has errors,or u would like a version in another language.
+Then please submit Issue or Pr to help us.

 ## Projects